Aidbox Docs

 Authentication

-All three modes authenticate to Databricks via OAuth Machine-to-Machine (M2M) with a service principal: the module exchanges client_id + client_secret at the workspace token endpoint for a ~1h bearer token, caches it, and re-issues a fresh one when fewer than 5 minutes remain.
+Both modes authenticate to Databricks via OAuth Machine-to-Machine (M2M) with a service principal.
+The module exchanges client_id and client_secret at the workspace token endpoint for a ~1h bearer token, caches it, and re-issues a fresh one when fewer than 5 minutes remain.

-The bearer is sent on every Databricks call.
-What differs between modes is which Databricks surfaces see it:
+The module sends the bearer on every Databricks call.
+The modes differ in which Databricks surfaces see it:

 ModeUnity Catalog RESTSQL warehouseOther transportWho talks to storage